h1376h/MLCourse/ML_Obsidian_Vault/Lectures/8/Quiz/L8_3_Quiz.md

 6. If the original 20 features can be combined in pairs to create 190 new features, and you can only keep the top 50 engineered features, calculate the total search space.
 If evaluating each subset takes 1 second, how long would it take to find the optimal subset?
 Design a strategy to reduce this to under 1 hour.

 For a detailed explanation of this question, see [Question 15: Feature Engineering Integration](L8_3_15_explanation.md).

+## Question 16

+### Problem Statement
+You're investigating why univariate selection failed on a dataset with XOR-like relationships.

+**Dataset:**
+- Feature A: Correlation with target = 0.1
+- Feature B: Correlation with target = 0.15
+- Feature C: Correlation with target = 0.2
+- Target: XOR(A, B) + C (where XOR(A,B) = 1 if A≠B, 0 if A=B)

+#### Task
+1. Which features would univariate selection choose first and why?
+2. Calculate the expected correlation between the XOR(A,B) term and the target
+3. If features A and B are binary (0 or 1), calculate the probability that XOR(A,B) = 1
+4. What's the main limitation of univariate methods in this scenario?
+5. If you use multivariate selection and test the subset {A,B}, what would be the expected performance improvement?
+6. Calculate the interaction strength using the formula: $\text{Interaction} = \text{Combined\_Performance} - \max(\text{Individual\_Performance}) - 0.1 \times \min(\text{Individual\_Performance})$, where Combined_Performance = 0.8 and Individual_Performance = [0.1, 0.15]

+For a detailed explanation of this question, see [Question 16: XOR Relationships](L8_3_16_explanation.md).

+## Question 17

+### Problem Statement
+You have three highly correlated features with different redundancy levels.

+**Feature X:** Correlation with target = 0.8
+**Feature Y:** Correlation with target = 0.7, Correlation with X = 0.9
+**Feature Z:** Correlation with target = 0.6, Correlation with X = 0.8

+#### Task
+1. Which feature would univariate selection choose first?
+2. If you select X, should you also select Y?
+Calculate the redundancy penalty
+3. Calculate the VIF (Variance Inflation Factor) for feature Y if $R^2$ from regressing Y on X is 0.81
+4. How would multivariate selection handle this differently?
+5. If you can only keep 2 features, which combination would you choose and why?
+6. Calculate the condition number of the correlation matrix for features X, Y, and Z. What does this value indicate about multicollinearity?

+For a detailed explanation of this question, see [Question 17: Feature Redundancy](L8_3_17_explanation.md).

+## Question 18

+### Problem Statement
+You're comparing different search strategies for feature selection with computational constraints.

+**Dataset:** 25 features, maximum 1000 evaluations allowed **Strategies:**
+- Exhaustive: Evaluates all possible subsets
+- Forward Selection: Adds one feature at a time
+- Backward Elimination: Removes one feature at a time
+- Random Sampling: Randomly samples 1000 subsets

+#### Task
+1. For 25 features, calculate how many evaluations each strategy requires
+2. Which strategy is guaranteed to find the optimal subset?
+3. Which strategy is fastest for the given constraint?
+4. Calculate the probability of finding the optimal subset with random sampling if there are 1000 equally good subsets
+5. If forward selection takes 0.1 seconds per evaluation, how long would it take to select 10 features?
+6. Design a hybrid strategy that combines forward selection with random sampling to stay within the 1000 evaluation limit

+For a detailed explanation of this question, see [Question 18: Search Strategy Comparison](L8_3_18_explanation.md).

+## Question 19

+### Problem Statement
+You're evaluating feature subsets using cross-validation with different metrics.

+**Subset A:** Features [1, 3, 5], CV accuracy = 82%, training time = 1.2 min
+**Subset B:** Features [2, 4, 6], CV accuracy = 85%, training time = 1.8 min
+**Subset C:** Features [1, 2, 3, 4, 5, 6], CV accuracy = 87%, training time = 3.5 min

+#### Task
+1. Which subset has the best accuracy per feature?
+2. Calculate the accuracy improvement per additional feature for each transition
+3. If interpretability is important, which subset would you choose and why?
+4. Calculate the efficiency metric: $\text{Efficiency} = \frac{\text{Accuracy}}{\text{Training\_Time} \times \text{Feature\_Count}}$
+5. If you have a time budget of 2 minutes, which subset would you choose?
+6. Design a composite scoring function that balances accuracy, feature count, and training time with weights [0.6, 0.3, 0.1] respectively

+For a detailed explanation of this question, see [Question 19: Multi-Metric Evaluation](L8_3_19_explanation.md).

+## Question 20

+### Problem Statement
+You're designing a multivariate feature selection pipeline with specific constraints.

+**Dataset:** 100 features, 1000 samples, binary classification **Constraints:** Must complete in < 2 hours, need interpretable features **Available Steps:**
+1. Remove highly correlated features (threshold = 0.8)
+2. Use forward selection to find best subset
+3. Use backward elimination to find best subset
+4. Evaluate final subset with 5-fold cross-validation

+#### Task
+1. What's the logical order of these steps and why?
+2. If each subset evaluation takes 0.5 seconds, how many features can you select in 2 hours?
+3. Why remove correlated features first?
+Calculate the expected reduction in search space
+4. If you can parallelize to 4 processes, how does this change your strategy?
+5. Calculate the expected time savings from parallelization
+6. Design a stopping criterion that ensures you finish within the time limit while maintaining solution quality

+For a detailed explanation of this question, see [Question 20: Pipeline Design](L8_3_20_explanation.md).